 Lech’s cool, contemporary vibe adds to the mix of what progressive Vorarlberg is known for.
-Bars within the village are as buzzing as the atmosphere up high, and in such a small village that’s mixed with seasonal returnees, you can easily jump on board with the homely feel where everyone is welcomed.
+Bars within the village buzz with the same atmosphere up high, and in such a small village that’s mixed with seasonal returnees, you can easily jump on board with the homely feel where everyone is welcomed.

 The Next Ski Season in Austria

 I’m still perfecting my ski skills, and I am nowhere near where I want to be yet.
-While Lech was literally a snow-laden dream, the challenges set me back a little in my own self-imposed quest for perfected ski skills and in finding a 100% match in an instructor.
+While Lech was a snow-laden dream, the challenges set me back a little in my self-imposed quest for perfected ski skills and in finding a 100% match in an instructor.
 This bit is essential but also can be difficult.
 As are the choice of ski seasons (winter vs spring snow).

 I never grew up in a land of peaks so large that it’s almost otherworldly.
 I never knew if the snow would ever arrive in the winter season, and very often it didn’t.
 It left me with a wild curiosity to explore such landscapes, which I do today with childlike wonder.
 I got to Everest Base Camp, reached the summit of Kinabalu, scaled smaller mountains for unforgettable sunrises and now am pushing myself to perfect my ski in Austria so I can conquer the mountains another way.
 To ski in Austria.

 There are times when I still can’t believe I live in one of the most beautiful countries in the entire world.
 One with a mountainous backdrop that will never stop making my heart skip a beat.
 Ski will always be a part of that, even if I am still trying to find my way.

 And Lech is absolutely and most certainly back on my list.